Senegal national football team: 2020s

 For the 2022 World Cup in Qatar, Senegal were drawn in Group A along with the hosts Qatar, Ecuador and the Netherlands.
 Star man Mané missed out due to injury, but Senegal managed to progress from the group nonetheless.
 Though they lost their first game against the Netherlands 2–0, Senegal went on to claim six points against the hosts and then Ecuador in their final game, progressing to the Round of 16, where they lost 3–0 to England.
 It marked the second time Senegal had progressed past the group stage, in only their third appearance.

 On 10 June 2025, Senegal won 3–1 against England, becoming the first African country to defeat England in a football match at senior level.

+On 18 January 2026, Senegal won their second African Cup of Nations after beating host nation Morocco 1–0 after extra time in the final.
+However, the match was marred by a walkout by Senegal's players in protest at the awarding of a stoppage-time penalty to Morocco.
+This led to the Confederation of African Football overturning the result on 17 March 2026, calling the walkout a forfeiture of the match by Senegal, and awarding the trophy to Morocco instead.
+The Senegalese Football Federation said it will appeal against this ruling.

+On 26 June 2026, during their final group stage match of the 2026 FIFA World Cup, Senegal defeated Iraq 5–0, securing the largest victory by an African team in World Cup history and surpassing Algeria's 4–2 win over South Korea in 2014.
+Despite consecutive losses to France and Norway, this historic win allowed them to advance to the knockout rounds with just 3 points.

+On 1 July 2026, during the round of 32 of the 2026 FIFA World Cup, they blew a 2–0 lead against Belgium in the 85th minute, ultimately being eliminated 3–2 after a late penalty by Belgian captain Youri Tielemans, right before the match would have gone to a penalty shoot-out.

 Kit history

 Puma has been the manufacturer of Senegal's kits since 2005 (except 2017, when Romai was the manufacturer).
 The home kit is typically white, and the away kit is green.